-A Minor in Computer Science consists of at least 18 hours of Computer Science courses, including 12 credit hours of required courses, and 6 credit hours of Computer Science Electives.
-A list of Recommended Electives follows.
+A Minor in computer science consists of at least 18 credit hours of computer science courses, including 15 credit hours of required courses, 3 credit hours of computer science electives.
+A list of all required courses and elective courses are as follows.